Spectral substructured two-level domain decomposition methods: Introduction

-A two-level method is characterized by the combination of a classical one-level method, defined on $V$, and a coarse correction step, performed on a coarse space $V_c$.
-The coarse space $V_c$ is finite-dimensional and it must satisfy the condition $\dim V_c~\ll~\dim V$.
-The mappings between $V$ and $V_c$ are realized by a restriction operator $R : V \rightarrow V_c$ and a prolongation operator $P : V_c \rightarrow V$.
-In general, the restriction of $A : V \rightarrow V$ on $V_c$ is defined as $A_c=RAP$, which is assumed to be an invertible matrix.
 Now, we distinguish two cases: a two-level stationary method and a two-level preconditioning method.
 In the first case, a stationary method is used as first-level method.
 After each stationary iteration, which produces an approximation $u_{app}$, the residual $r = f - Au_{app}$ is mapped from $V$ to $V_c$, the coarse problem $A_c e = R r$ is solved to get $e \in V_c$, and the coarse correction step is defined as $u_{new} = u_{app} + P e$.
 This correction provides the new approximation $u_{new}$.
 By repeating these operations iteratively, one gets a two-level stationary method.
+The preconditioner corresponding to this method is denoted by $M_{s,2L}$.
 Notice that this idea is very closely related to two-grid methods.
 In the second case, the first-level method is purely a preconditioner $M^{-1}$.
-The corresponding two-level preconditioning method is

-which is clearly obtained in an additive way: the one-level preconditioner $M^{-1}$ is added to the coarse correction matrix $PA_c^{-1} R$.
+The corresponding two-level preconditioning method, denoted by $M_{2L}$ is obtained in an additive way: the one-level preconditioner $M^{-1}$ is added to the coarse correction matrix $PA_c^{-1} R$.
+When used with appropriate implementations, the two preconditioners $M_{2L}$ and $M_{s,2L}$ require about the same computational effort per Krylov iteration.
+However, their different structures can lead to different performances of Krylov methods.